MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/page-headers-footers-report-builder-service.md

  Headers and footers commonly contain page numbers, report titles, and other report properties.
 For more information about how to add these items to your report header or footer, see [Display Page Numbers or Other Report Properties &#40;Report Builder and service&#41;](/sql/reporting-services/report-design/display-page-numbers-or-other-report-properties-report-builder-and-ssrs).

  After you create a page header or footer, it is displayed on each report page.
-For more information about how to suppress page headers and footers on the first and last pages, see [Hide a Page Header or Footer on the First or Last Page &#40;Report Builder and SSRS&#41;](./hide-page-header-footer-first-last-page-report-builder-service.md).
+For more information about how to suppress page headers and footers on the first and last pages, see [Hide a Page Header or Footer on the First or Last Page &#40;Report Builder and the Power BI service](hide-page-header-footer-first-last-page-report-builder-service.md).

 ## Report headers and footers